AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 <InlineAlert slots="text" variant="info"/>

-Each page of your design is considered a single rendition. see the [SDK references](../../references/addonsdk/app-document.md) for additional rendition options and values):
+Each page of your design is considered a single rendition.
+See the [SDK references](../../references/addonsdk/app-document.md) for additional rendition options and values):

 ```js
 const response = await AddOnSdk.app.document.createRenditions({